TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - good for data that is read only, as it is good for historical data "how many bags did we sell this week?" compared to a SQL which would be "how many bags in inventory?"
 - 10 times higher performance than traditional databases
 - rather than doing mul;tiple complex queries, can use a simple SQL query to return complex data
+- **Redhisft ML**- train andd deploy directly from redshift data warehouse, can use SQL commands

 ## DocumentDB
 - noSQL good for larger data than DynamoDB